Anytime you take yourself into the wilderness, you are entering some level of a survival situation.

 You start the fire using some of the small fire starters in your survival kit and some bark you peeled of a birch tree.
 Unfortunately, the butane lighter you brought was out of fuel.
 It had been in your pack so long it cracked, and the fuel was gone.

 A few hours have passed.
 You made additional trips for wood and the fire is warm.
 You and your friend had the warm broth for dinner.
 You refilled your water bottles at the stream using your small water purifier and you both are hydrated.
-Your down jacket is on and, even though it is a clear night, you added the rain jacket over the down jacket as it holds in heat.
+Your down jacket is on and, even though it is a clear night, you added the rain jacket over the down jacket to hold in heat.

 Before calling it a night, you boil one last cup of water, pour the boiling water into a Nalgene bottle, and put that bottle between your down jacket and fleece.
 You are now toasty warm and doze off safely, thinking of everything that went well, everything that could have gone better, and how you will be better prepared on your next trip.